lumigo-io/go-tracer-beta/README.md

 }
 ```

+In your lambda environment variables you need to set `LUMIGO_USE_TRACER_EXTENSION: true` and use the following layer for `us-east-1`: `arn:aws:lambda:us-east-1:114300393969:layer:lumigo-tracer-extension:36`.
+The layer will be available in more regions soon.

 ## Contributing
 Contributions to this project are welcome from all!
 Below are a couple pointers on how to prepare your machine, as well as some information on testing.